-Evaluation Items The State of Operations Deviation from the "Sustainable Development Best Practice Principles No Summary Description for TWSE/TPEx Listed Companies" and the reasons: (VI) Has the Company formulated supplier management policies that require suppliers to follow relevant regulations on issues such as environmental protection, occupational safety and health, or labor rights, and monitor their implementation? • (VI) The Company's environmental safety and health policy: Enhance environmental protection education, Substantiate energy conservation and carbon reduction Enterprise sustainable operation, Improve safety awareness Promote employee health, Control hazard risks Implement laws and regulations, Continuously improve to achieve waste reduction, Zero-disaster goal.
+Evaluation Items The State of Operations Deviation from the "Sustainable Development Best No Summary Description Practice Principles for TWSE/TPEx Listed Companies" and the reasons: (VI) Has the Company formulated supplier management policies that require suppliers to follow relevant regulations on issues such as environmental protection, occupational safety and health, or labor rights, and monitor their implementation? , (VI) The Company's environmental safety and health policy: Enhance environmental protection education, Substantiate energy conservation and carbon reduction Enterprise sustainable operation, Improve safety awareness Promote employee health, Control hazard risks Implement laws and regulations, Continuously improve to achieve waste reduction, Zero-disaster goal.
 Innodisk currently sets the RBA specifications via supplier quality contracts and requires suppliers to provide countersignature acknowledgment.
-The Company intends to establish Innodisk's International Supplier Code of Conduct, including environmental, energy, human rights, and occupational disasters in its communications with suppliers.
+The Company intends to establish Innodisk's International Supplier Code of Conduct, including environmental, environmental, energy, human rights, and occupational disasters in its communications with suppliers.
 (Please refer to the Company's corporate sustainability website at https://esg.innodisk.com/environment/supplychain) V. Does the Company refer to the internationally accepted reporting standards or guidelines to prepare the sustainability reports for disclosing the Company's non-financial information?
-Has the assurance or opinion from third-party certifying institutions been obtained for the aforementioned reports? nation The Company has prepared a sustainability report and placed it on the official website with reference to the internationally accepted reporting standards (GRI Standard 2021) or guidelines.
-In addition, the sustainability report has been verified by a third party (SGS) to increase the credibility of information disclosure since April 2022.
-The scope of verification is mainly based on the Xizhi headquarters and Yilan factory. difference.
+Has the assurance or opinion from third-party certifying institutions been obtained for the aforementioned reports?
+No significant difference.